rokubop/parrot_tester/README.md

     throttles = pattern['throttle']
 ```

-Grace thresholds should now work as expected, but you may need to add manually add "throttle" to every pattern now.
+Grace thresholds should now work as expected, but you may need to manually add "throttle" to every pattern now.